patrickenfuego/Chapterize-Audiobooks/README.md

 ## Improvement

 This script is still in alpha, and thus there are bound to be some issues; I've noticed a few words and phrases that have falsely generated chapter markers, which I'm currently compiling into an *ignore* list as I see them.
 With that said, it's been remarkably accurate so far.

 I encourage anyone who might use this to report any issues you find, particularly with false positive chapter markers.
 The more false positives identified, the more accurate it will be!

-### Other Languages
+### Language Support

+So far, support for this project is primarily targeted toward English audiobooks only; I've added some German content, but I'm by no means a fluent speaker and there are a lot of gaps.

-So far, the excluded phrases list for false positive chapter markers is targeted toward English audiobooks only.
-However, if you want to contribute an exclusion list for other languages (preferably vosk supported languages), please do!
-Open a pull request (or send them to me in a GitHub issue) and I'll gladly merge them into the project.
+If you want to contribute an exclusion list and chapter markers for other languages (preferably vosk supported languages), please do!
+Open a pull request or send them to me in a GitHub issue and I'll gladly merge them into the project.
+I'd like to make this project multi-lingual, but I can't do it without your help.

 ---